Hannalysis/winds-of-change/README.md

   - ✔️ Implement a script to update the local database with the necessary record removals, courtesy of the findings from the first data validation run |  <a href="./data_quality/data-validation.md">Sweep 1</a>
   - ✔️ Update the ETL pipeline to include omitting the irrelevant locations
 - Add a data integrity assessment
-- Implement unit testing for utils & validation functions
+- ✔️ Implement unit testing for helper scripts, utils & data validation functions
 - CLI implementation

 <h4>Local postgres database record removals successful</h4>